Free Range Eggs

 How are Freeranger Eggs different?

-Our free range hens spend as much time as they like outdoors grazing on pasture and doing what they do naturally - scratch around for bugs and worms.
+Our free-range hens spend as much time as they like outdoors grazing on pasture and doing what they do naturally - scratch around for bugs and worms.
 There is no need for them to be locked up as birds in each flock are protected from predators 24 hours a day by their Maremma guard dogs.

-FOLATE.
+· The supplementary vegetarian diet we use is made up for us by a certified mill from carefully selected natural ingredients high in specific nutrients: OMEGA 3, VITAMIN E, FOLATE.
 The paddocks used by our hens contain a range of fodder plants, including native grasses such as Microlaena Stipoides, shrubs such as Kangaroo Apple and we encourage plant species like Purslane.
 Some strange people regard Purslane as a weed.
-But Purslane contains more omega-3 fatty acids (alpha-linolenic acid in particular) than any other leafy plant.
+But Purslane contains more Omega 3 fatty acids than any other leafy plant.
+It has 0.01 mg/g of eicosapentaenoic acid (EPA).
+EPA is an Omega-3 fatty acid found mostly in fish, some algae, and flax seeds.
+It also containss number of vitamins and some carotenoids, as well as dietary minerals.

 OMEGA 3